All Episodes

 You never want money just to have the money and let it sit there and rot.

-Um, you know, or get the silver and bury it in the hole in the ground.
+Or get the silver and bury it in the hole in the ground.

-The point of the silver is that later on you will trade it for some wants or needs that you're moving through time with the the currency.
+The point of the silver is that later on you will trade it for some wants or needs that you're moving through time with the currency.

 So all of these ideas are about transferring your needs and wants and the ability to meet them through time.